 What's the best free ad blocker?

 In the real world, you can shut the door on an unwanted sales pitch.
 Or change the channel.
-But it’s not so easy when you’re browsing the web.
+But it’s not so easy when you’re browsing the Web.
 Pop-ups clog your desktop; some websites are so congested with ads they take forever to load, and they’re a pain to read.
-On the web, there’s no escaping annoying ads.
+On the Web, there’s no escaping annoying ads.

 But online ads aren’t just an annoyance—they also put your privacy at risk.
 Websites use trackers to record what you view, what ads you click and, of course, what you buy.
 It’s a vicious cycle of data theft, and the whole system relies on surveillance.